johnosbb/NLP/Spacy/README.md

 ### Th-Clauses

 A th-clause is a subordinate clause that introduces a question or clause that modifies the meaning of the main clause.
-It typically starts with a th-word, such as "that," "who," "where," "when," "why," or "how."
-Wh-clauses are used to elicit information or provide additional context to the main clause.
+It typically starts with a th-word, such as "that, th-clauses are used to elicit information or provide additional context to the main clause.

 - We know __that__ he likes to run..
 - I can see __that__ you are upset..